Playing with premature babies

 Babies learn to recognise songs and tunes quickly and also learn that they can mean certain things.
 For example, some songs mean it’s time to go to sleep, some might mean it’s nappy change time, and so on.

-When singing matches how your baby is feeling – for example, if you sing softer and slower when baby is unsettled – it can improve your baby’s heart rate, sleeping, calorie intake and sucking.
+When singing matches how your baby is feeling, it can improve your baby’s heart rate, sleeping, calorie intake and sucking.
+This can be as simple as singing softer and slower when baby is unsettled.

 Singing is good for you too.
-It lets you breathe deeply and can help you feel more relaxed.
+It helps you breathe deeply and can help you feel more relaxed.

 – Helen Shoemark, Neonate and Infant Program for the Music Therapy Unit, Royal Children’s Hospital, Melbourne